Confirm that you are an international student applicant.

 International student applicants have three options for demonstrating English language proficiency.

+The visa process begins after an international applicant has been formally admitted to the UO by the Graduate School.
 U.S. Government regulations require that the University of Oregon verify the availability of sufficient financial support for non-immigrant students before a Certificate of Eligibility (Form I-20 or DS-2019) can be issued.